-Students will have approximately two weeks to make any changes to their schedules once the school term (fall or spring) has begun.
-Deadline to change schedule will be communicated from the Academic Office and placed on the Brook Hill calendar.
+Students will have until the drop/add date to make any changes to their schedules once the school term (fall or spring) has begun.
+Deadline to change schedule is communicated from the Academic Office and placed on the Brook Hill calendar.
 Once the period to amend the student schedule has passed, no changes will be accepted unless justifiable, documented and approved.